VincDub/NLPvs/README.md

   <li>Added the ability to make a model use the CUDA cores (user defined option)</li>
   <li>Replaced the .PNG result graph with a .HTML file</li>
   <li>Added the ability to parse HTML files (saved in a local folder)</li>
+  <li>Added the ability to give a proper name for both the file and the title of the graph</li>
 </ul>

 <h3>Interface</h3>